privong/CarcassonneScore/README.md

 ### Analysis

 A sample analysis jupyter notebook and a sample sqlite database containing one game is available in the `analysis/` directory.

+### Miscellaneous Utilities

+The `utilities/` directory contains scripts which may be useful for correcting issues, but these should not be needed for normal operations.